Temple Beth Zion-Beth Israel: Beth Zion-Beth Israel (BZBI) (1964-present)

 Beth Israel merged with Beth Zion in 1964 and moved into the Center City synagogue.

 On October 22, 1965, Temple Beth Zion-Beth Israel would hold a special Friday night service to mark the 125th anniversary of Beth Israel.

 Rabbi Herbert Rosenbaum was the synagogue's rabbi from 1981 to 1983.

 Rabbi David Silverman came to lead the synagogue in November 1983 when it counted 900 members.

 The Neziner Congregation in Philadelphia's Queen Village neighborhood closed in 1984 and merged into Beth Zion-Beth Israel.
 Beth Zion-Beth Israel named its youth education program the Neziner Hebrew School.

 Rabbi Ira F. Stone came to Beth Zion-Beth Israel in 1988 and served as senior rabbi until 2015.
 Rabbi Stone continues to serve the congregation as rabbi emeritus.

 Rabbi Ezekiel Nissim Musleah, born in Kolkata in 1927, served as the synagogue's Torah reader and instructor from 1990 until his passing in 2020.
 Following his retirement from Har Zion in 1999, Rabbi Gerald Wolpe lived in Center City and was a member at Beth Zion Beth Israel until his passing in May 2009.

 Cantor George Mordechai served the synagogue from 2000 to 2004.
 Cantor Sharon Grainer came to Beth Zion-Beth Israel in 2006 and served in the role until 2017.

-The congregation engaged in a capital campaign between 2005 and 2009 to update the building's air conditioning systems, fire alarm system, electrical wiring, and complete the building’s water-management system.
+The congregation engaged in a capital campaign between 2005 and 2009 to update the building's air conditioning systems, fire alarm system, electrical wiring, and complete the building's water-management system.

 Rabbi Yosef Goldman was hired in 2014 and until 2021 was assistant rabbi and Director of Sacred Music to expand the music program.

 The synagogue hired Rabbi Abe Friedman as senior rabbi to succeed Rabbi Stone in 2015.
 Rabbi Friedman is a graduate of the Ziegler School of Rabbinic Studies and had previously served as rabbi of Anshe Emet Synagogue in Chicago.

-Rabbi Abi Weber became Assistant Rabbi in 2021.
+Rabbi Abi Weber was the synagogue's Assistant Rabbi from 2021 until 2026.

 Rabbi Friedman departed the synagogue in 2025.
-The congregation is currently served by interim rabbi Kennth Stern as it commences a search for a permanent senior rabbi.
+The congregation was served by interim rabbi Kennth Stern as it commenced a search for a permanent senior rabbi.
+Rabbi Annie Lewis had served as the congregation's associate rabbi from 2019 to 2021.
+In June 2026, Rabbi Lewis returned to Beth Zion-Beth Israel as senior leader.
+Rabbi Stern is continuing full time as interim rabbi before transitioning to a part time role.
 The congregation currently has 400 member families.